davisneumann/atlas_automation/README.md

 1. Git installed: (duh) so you can clone this repo and make updates
 2. Docker installed and running
-3. Sublime Text: to make edits
+3. Text Editor (i.e. Sublime Text) to make edits
 4. Optional: Postman so you can view collections or run them manually